-Enjoy a special, elegant dinner with this easy Shrimp with Noodles and Garlic Cream Sauce.
+Enjoy a special, elegant pasta dinner with this easy Shrimp with Garlic Cream Sauce.
 It comes together quickly in 30 minutes, and the entire batch costs less than a restaurant meal for one!

 Dinners out at a restaurant can be fun and delicious, but they can also be pricey.
 In fact, the cost of eating out is continuing to rise at a steady clip.

 One of the hallmarks of Good Cheap Eats is to learn how to stretch your dollar and still enjoy fantastic meals.
 Making your own restaurant favorites at home is a great way to do this!

 If Creamy Garlic Shrimp Pasta is one of your favorites, then you’re in luck!

 This pasta dish of tender angel hair noodles and garlic cream sauce is studded with succulent shrimp and sweet, sun-dried tomatoes.
 Topped with a shower of parmesan cheese, it’s an elegant and decadent dinner, easy enough for every day, but special enough for holidays and celebrations.